‘Multiple people’ shot at Buffalo, New York, supermarket - NewsBreak

 ‘Multiple people’ shot at Buffalo, New York, supermarket

 BUFFALO, N.Y.
-(AP) — Multiple people were shot Saturday afternoon at a supermarket in Buffalo, New York, police there tweeted, adding that the alleged shooter was...fox2now.com

-BUFFALO, N.Y.
-(AP) — Multiple people were shot Saturday afternoon at a supermarket in Buffalo, New York, police there tweeted, adding that the alleged shooter was...fox2now.com
+(AP) — Multiple people were shot Saturday afternoon at a supermarket in Buffalo, New York, police there said, adding that the alleged shooter was in custody.

+Details on the number of people shot at the Tops Friendly Market and their conditions weren’t immediately available.
+Police officials did not immediately respond to messages from The Associated Press seeking comment.

+Gov. Kathy Hochul tweeted that she was “closely monitoring the shooting at a grocery store in Buffalo,” her hometown.
+She said state officials have offered help to local authorities.

 Comments / 0